-As of March 26, 2021, our authorized capitalization was 500,000,000 shares of common stock \$0.001 par value per share,500,000 shares of Series A Redeemable Preferred Stock, 15,000 shares of Series B Convertible Preferred Stock and 5,000 shares of Series C Convertible Preferred Stock.
-As of the same date, there are 3,534,015 shares of our common stock issued and outstanding, 1,705 shares of Preferred B and 4,500 shares of Preferred C outstanding, respectively.
+As of March 26, 2021, our authorized capitalization was 500,000,000 shares of common stock \$0.001 par value per share, 500,000 shares of Series A Redeemable Preferred Stock, 15,000 shares of Series B Convertible Preferred Stock and 5,000 shares of Series C Convertible Preferred Stock.
+As of the same date, there are issued and outstanding 3,535,339 shares of our common stock, 1,705 shares of Series B Preferred Stock and 4,500 shares of Series C Preferred Stock, respectively.
 Our common stock entitles its holder to one vote on each matter submitted to the stockholders.
-Our Series B Convertible Preferred allows its holder one of vote for each common stock equivalent, subject to a maximum represented by 9.99% of total Common Stock outstanding plus that number of Preferred B as represented as common stock equivalent.
-Our Series C Convertible Preferred allows its holder one of vote for each common stock equivalent, subject to a maximum represented by 19.99% of total Common Stock outstanding plus that number of Preferred C as represented as common stock equivalent.
+Our Series B Preferred Stock allows its holder one vote for each common stock equivalent, subject to a maximum represented by 9.99% of total Common Stock.
+Our Series C Preferred Stock allows its holder 172 votes per share, subject to a maximum represented by 19.99% of total Common Stock.